Novoos/The-NAC/README.md

 # Description
 $NOVO Benefits of the NAC

-The below are some of the incentives of NAT.
+The below are some of the incentives of NAT:

 1. $NOVO Ameliorative Contract
 Hassle free upgrades and endless improvement without bother to investors.
 2. Trustworthy